Universal Outlier Hypothesis Testing: Introduction

 \section{Introduction}

-We consider the following inference problem, which we term {\em outlier hypothesis testing}.
-In vector observations each with a large number, say $M$, of coordinates, it is assumed that there is a small subset of outlier coordinates.
-Specifically, when the $i$-th coordinate is an outlier, the distribution governing the observations in that coordinate is assumed to be distinct from that governing the observations in all the ``typical'' coordinates.
-The goal is to design a test to \tmred{identify} {\em all} the outlier coordinates.
+We consider the following inference problem, which we term {\em outlier hypothesis testing.} Among a large number, say $M$, of observation sequences, it is assumed that there is a small subset of outlier sequences.
+Specifically, when the $i$-th sequence is an outlier, the distribution governing the observations in that sequence is assumed to be distinct from that governing the observations in all the ``typical'' sequences.
+The goal is to design a test to identify {\em all} the outlier sequences.
 We shall be interested in a {\em universal} setting of this problem, where the test has to perform well without any prior knowledge of the outlier and typical distributions.

-It is to be noted that our problem of outlier hypothesis testing is distinct from that of statistical {\em outlier detection} \cite{barn-applstat-1978, hawk-iden-outlier-book-1980}.
+It is to be noted that outlier hypothesis testing is distinct from statistical {\em outlier detection} \cite{barn-applstat-1978, hawk-iden-outlier-book-1980}.
 In outlier detection, the goal is to efficiently winnow out a few outlier observations from a single sequence of observations.
 The outlier observations are assumed to follow a different generating mechanism from that governing the normal observations.
-The main differences between this outlier detection problem and our outlier hypothesis testing problem are: (i) in the former problem, the outlier observations constitute a much smaller fraction of the entire observations than in the latter problem, and (ii) these outlier observations can be arbitrarily spread out among all observations in the outlier detection problem, whereas all the outlier observations are concentrated in a {\em fixed} subset of \tdbblue{coordinates} in the outlier hypothesis testing problem.
+The main differences between this outlier detection problem and outlier hypothesis testing are: (i) in the former problem, the outlier observations constitute a much smaller fraction of the entire observations than in the latter problem, and (ii) these outlier observations can be arbitrarily spread out among all observations in the outlier detection problem, whereas all the outlier observations are concentrated in a {\em fixed} subset of sequences in the outlier hypothesis testing problem.

 Statistical outlier detection is typically used to preprocess large data sets, to obtain clean data that is used for some purpose such as inference and control.
-The outlier hypothesis testing problem that we study here arises in fraud and anomaly detection in large data sets \tmred{\cite{bolt-hand-2002, chan-bane-kuma-2009}}, event detection and environment monitoring in sensor networks \cite{cham-veer-2007}, understanding of visual search in humans and animals \cite{vaid-arun-sund-2012}, and optimal search and target tracking \cite{ston-book-2004}.
+The outlier hypothesis testing problem that we study here arises in fraud and anomaly detection in large data sets \cite{bolt-hand-2002, chan-bane-kuma-2009}, severe weather prediction, environment monitoring in sensor networks \cite{cham-veer-2007}, network intrusion and voting irregularity analysis.
+It also finds applications where the outlying sequences have a more positive connotation, such as spectrum sensing and high frequency trading.